Višegrad massacres: Perućac Lake exhumations

 In July and August 2010, when the level of the Perućac reservoir water behind the Bajina Bašta hydroelectric dam was lowered while maintenance and repair work was being done on the dam, the remains of many civilians who perished in the Višegrad massacres in 1992, in the early days of the Bosnian war, were discovered.
 The bodies of victims from the 1999 Kosovo conflict are also thought to be in the lake.

-Between 19 July and 9 August 2010 the remains of 60 individuals people had been found in Lake Perućac.
+Between 19 July and 9 August 2010, the remains of 60 individuals were found in Lake Perućac.
 Amor Mašović, Chairman of the Bosnian Institute for Missing Persons, who was in charge of forensic investigations at the lake, believed that they had all been killed in Višegrad or a few kilometres further upstream in Muhići and Kurtalići, and their bodies thrown into the Drina.
-When the bodies reached the lake they were snagged by branches or became stuck in the shallow mud and sand.
+When the bodies reached the lake, they were snagged by branches or became stuck in the shallow mud and sand.

 Divers also searched for bodies of Kosovar Albanians from the refrigerator truck dumped in the lake in 1999.
-Although dozens of bodies were recovered from the truck when it was discovered in 2003 more are thought to be in the lake, as the vehicle's doors were open when it was found.
+Although dozens of bodies were recovered from the truck when it was discovered in 2003, more are thought to be in the lake, as the vehicle's doors were open when it was found.

-Representatives of missing persons commissions from Serbia and Kosovo joined the Institute team in carrying out a joint examination of an eight-kilometre stretch of the lake.
-Members of the Institute's team were shot at from the village of Blace, near Višegrad, about 10 days after they began the search.
+Representatives of missing persons commissions from Serbia and Kosovo joined the Institute team in conducting a joint examination of an eight-kilometre stretch of the lake.
+The institute's team members were shot at from the village of Blace, near Višegrad, about 10 days after they began the search.